sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Titanium_Advanced_Tools/_index.md

 ### Android Native Development Tools (NDK) (optional)

-The Android NDK is required to build native modules for Android, or to build the Titanium SDK from source.
+The Android NDK is required to build native Java/Kotlin modules for Android or to build the Titanium SDK from source.

 The NDK is **not** required to build, run, or distribute apps using the Titanium SDK.

-Titanium supports NDK Revision 12.
+Titanium supports NDK Revision 11c and higher.

+It's recommended to download the NDK via Android Studio.
+This will install it under the directory the Android SDK is installed at.
+Installing it via Android Studio avoids macOS Catalina (and newer versions) from requesting your permission to use the NDK tools when doing a build.

-Download the appropriate NDK archive from the following site:
+Alternatively, you can install the Android NDK to your own custom location by downloading from the following website:

 ![download_05](/Images/appc/download/attachments/29004836/download_05.png)